mng101/commerce/README.md

 Admin Access:

     The Site Administrator can view, add edit and delete any listing, comment, bids made on the site.
-The Administrator can also remove listings from a users Watchlist.
+The Administrator can also remove listings from a Users Watchlist.

 Link to Video posted on Youtube